 Technically this is an international airline because they have one flight to the USA, but it’s just between Monterrey and Houston, which is no help for vacationers.

 This unfortunately named airline is not stuck to the ground.
 It is actually reaching more destinations each year.
 From its hub in Queretaro (near San Miguel de Allende) it originally flew to beach destinations and still does.
-But now the airline covers 29 destinations stretching from Merida all the way to La Paz on the Baja Peninsula.
+But now this Mexico airline covers 29 destinations stretching from Merida all the way to La Paz on the Baja Peninsula.

 The website is only in Spanish and you won’t find these flights on Kayak, but get a fluent friend or pop into a Mexican travel agency to sort it out.
 If you do you might connect between two cities you didn’t know had air connections or get a deal like I found for $50 one-way between Guadalajara and Mazatlan.
 Flights are domestic only for now.